ivan-nevado/Quant-Trading/README.md

    - Centralized Exchange Bot: Automated bot for centralized exchanges (Phemex). <br>
    - Decentralized Exchange Bot: Automated bot for decentralized exchanges (Hyperliquid).
 <h3>6.
 MultitimeFrame Analysis Strategy</h3>
+  Use two timeframes to have a more accurate strategy and more precise entries
  - Backtesting: Test the strategy on historical data. <br>
  - Centralized Exchange Bot: Automated bot for centralized exchanges (Phemex). <br>
  - Decentralized Exchange Bot: Automated bot for decentralized exchanges (Hyperliquid).